NoLieNoSean/NoNotes/content/Notes/Compactness.md

 > [!Definition]
 > If $Y$ is a compact Hausdorff space and $X$ is a proper subspace of $Y$ whose closure equals $Y$, then $Y$ is said to be a **compactification** of $X$.
 If $Y\setminus X$ equals a single point, then $Y$ is called the **one-point compactification** of $X$; the use of 'the' is justified by [[#^6514af]].

-If we assume $X$ is Hausdorff, local compactness permits the kind of formulation we'd expect for a 'local' property:
+If we assume $X$ is Hausdorff, local compactness admits the kind of formulation we'd expect for a 'local' property:

 > [!Proposition]
 > Let $X$ be a Hausdorff space.
 Then $X$ is locally compact iff for each $x\in X$ and each neighborhood $U\ni x$, there is a neighborhood $V\ni x$ such that $\overline{V}$ is compact and is contained in $U$: that is, $x\in V\subseteq \overline{V}\subseteq U$.